 - Big is bad

 If you are already sensing you could get off track, give these ideas a good look.
-In part 2, I will submit some ideas for how to do some inner work and transcend the beliefs holding you back from being all you can be this year.
+In part 2, I will submit some ideas for how to do some inner work and transcend the beliefs holding you back from being all you can be.

-Are you on track to achieve your goals this year?
+Are you on track to achieve your goals?
 Tell us below!